(Consolidated figures. Figures in parenthesis refer to the same period of 2017 unless otherwise stated)

 The bank is also exposed to risk related to access to external funding.
 This is reflected in the bank’s conservative liquidity strategy (see the above section on funding and liquidity).

-Economic prospects for Trøndelag and Møre and Romsdal are good.
-The Bank's corporate expectation barometer as of first quarter 2018 shows increased optimism among business leaders.
+The economic prospects for Trøndelag and Møre and Romsdal are good.
+The bank’s expectations barometer shows increased optimism in business and industry.

 |The Board of Directors of SpareBank 1 SMN|